By Cynthia Chung

 Though the League of Cambrai ultimately failed, it came very close to destroying Venice and Venice suffered greatly financially as a result.
 As a reaction to this, a decision was made by Venetian intelligence to pit Protestants and Catholics against each other.
 The goal was to divide Europe for centuries in religious wars that would prevent any combination like the League of Cambrai from ever again being assembled against Venice.

 Gasparo Contarini was a cardinal based in Venice during this time.
 He was a pupil of the Aristotelean Padua school, and denied the immortality of the human soul.
-In 1943, an interesting find was made by a German scholar named Hubert Jedin within the Camaldolese monastery of Monte Corona…30 letters from Gasparo Contarini that show without a doubt that Contarini was organising Protestant circles in Italy despite being a Catholic and a cardinal at that.
+According to Tarpley’s research, in 1943 an interesting find was made by a German scholar named Hubert Jedin within the Camaldolese monastery of Monte Corona…30 letters from Gasparo Contarini that show without a doubt that Contarini was organising Protestant circles in Italy despite being a Catholic and a cardinal at that.
 In other words, he was caught fanning the fire from both sides.

 As is well-known, Martin Luther is responsible for the formation of Protestantism in 1517 which was launched in Germany.
 To give us an idea of why this is relevant to Venice’s design let us read an excerpt from Contarini.
 When he returned to Venice in 1525 from his mission with Charles V in Germany, he told the Senate: